 Worth knowing before you start:

-• Reads are free.
-Writes are billed per call - so an integration that re-syncs the world on a schedule costs more than one that only writes when something has actually changed.
+- Some endpoints are read-only or rate-limited, so it's worth checking the docs before you build around them.
+An integration that re-syncs the world on a schedule hits those limits faster than one that only writes when something has actually changed.

 Use an iCal Feed If...